asternberg/homebrain/README.md

 - ENOENT for Python?
 Check venv/bin/python paths.
 - 400 from camera.request_stream?
 Possibly unsupported; skip or handle gracefully.
 - LLM 404?
 Confirm the model file name in Ollama’s folder and matching JSON "model" field.

+## Future
+- UI: Android app that communicates with service on LAN to issue simple queries.
+The service is already published via bonjour dns so should be easy to discover locally.
+- Use multimodal LLM on images (alongside the cv classification) for richer image descriptions.
+This was the original plan but the only multimodal llms I could run locally hallucinated too much.
+As these get better, they could be plugged in here.